pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Then you must understand the different kind of injection you can do, in fact you can inject either a class, a value, a factory and even more:
 - class: { provide: MyService, useClass: MyService } // It is a shortcut for MyService
 - value: { provide: MY_CONST,  useValue: "https://my.text" } // MY_CONST must be declared as InjectionToken<string>
 - factory: { provide: MyObs, deps: [DOCUMENT], useFactory: doThingFactory } // MyObs must be declared as InjectionToken<Observable<string>> and doThingFactory is a function which return the observable.
 You can also create your factory using the 2ng argument of InjectionToken.
+With useFactory you can easily switch between different implementation but with factory from InjectionToken the token is automatically provided in root so it's not modulable.
 - existing: { provide: MyInterface, useExisting: forwardRef(() => MyDirective) } // MyDirective implements MyInterface and so forwardRef returns a directive after its instance is created

 ### Decorators